France's Plate Without Bees

 How can I help protect bees in France?

 Plant lavender, thyme, rosemary, borage, and phacelia in any available outdoor space.
-These are among the most valuable forage plants for wild bees in France's temperate and Mediterranean zones.
 Eliminate pesticide use from gardens.
 Support beekeepers who practise ethical, traceable beekeeping.
-Explore the World Bee Atlas on honeybeeandco.uk to learn which species are native to France and what habitat they depend on.
+Explore the World Bee Atlas on honeybeeandco.uk to learn which species are native to France.